Memorials of Distinction logo and home linkMemorials of Distinction logo and home link sales@memorialsofdistinction.co.uk 01582 249990 Show search

 • A green or natural burial ground (they tend not to allow headstones)

-Private land procedure
+Interment private land procedure

 The process for private land requires you to have permission from the land owner.
 If you are holding the interment of ashes in a natural burial ground, you will not be allowed a headstone, but trees can be planted on the area instead.
 You will also need to use a biodegradable urn.